 I am a mean mommy.

 Certainly, this isn’t true?
-Surely, that can’t be the core of who I am – is this what I went into the business of motherhood to be labeled as?
+Surely, that can’t be the core of who I am, my entire identity? – is this what I went into the business of motherhood to be labeled as?

 In my most uptight and fitful moments, with poop in my hair, spit-up on my shirt, federal student aid on the phone, and mystery meat in the crock-pot… I blame myself.